PythonOptimizers/cysparse/README.md

 - nose or unittest;

-to run the performance tests:
+To run the performance tests:

 [TODO]